IBM-Cloud/terraform-provider-ibm/website/docs/r/tg_connection.html.markdown

 * `updated_at` - The date and time that this connection was last updated.
 * `status` - What is the current configuration state of this connection Possible values: [attached,failed,pending,deleting]
+* `request_status` - Only visible for cross account connections, this field represents the status of the request to connect the given network between accounts
+Possible values: [ pending, approved, rejected, expired, detached ]
+* `network_account_id` - The ID of the account which owns the network that is being connected.
+Required if trying to connect a classic network owned by a different account than the gateway.

 ## Import